-There are three categories that are recognized; Individual, Posthumous, and Business.
+There are now four categories that are recognized; Individual, Individual-Alumni, Business, and Posthumous.
 The winners, one from each category, are announced at the Legends of Lahainaluna Award Ceremony, usually held in the fall of each year.
-The 2014 and 2015 Ceremonies were not held.
+The ceremony was not held in 2014 and 2015.

-This year, we will be honoring Aunty Lori Gomez-Karinen, who was a major influence on the Lahainaluna campus for more than 40 years.
+For the Individual award, we honored Aunty Lori Gomez-Karinen, who was a major influence on the Lahainaluna campus for more than 40 years.
 In addition to teaching, Lori has been the advisor to the Hawaiiana Club and Boarders' Chorus, director and producer of David Malo Day and the person behind the football team's amazing performance of the alma mater at each football game.

-Na Hoaloha Ekolu will be the Business Category honoree.
+Na Hoaloha Ekolu was the Business Category honoree.
 This West Maui restaurant icon celebrated 30 years in business by creating "30 Acts of Aloha".
 The company awarded 10 Maui non-profits with $130,000 in funding.
 They contribute more than $35,000 annually in gift certificates to countless Maui non-profits.

 To become a sponsor for this year's event, or to purchase advertising in the program, please fill out the form and submit by September 30, 2018.

-The 2016 Legends of Lahainaluna Awards Ceremony was help on April 3, 2016, once again at the Historic Pioneer Inn.
+The 2016 Legends of Lahainaluna Awards Ceremony was held on April 3, 2016, once again at the Historic Pioneer Inn.